mailsac/mailsac-examples/about/privacy_policy.rst

 3c.
 Unless you ask us not to, we may contact you via email in the future to tell you about specials, new products or services, or changes to this privacy policy.

 3d.
+Mailsac has no advertisements or ad tracking.

-Ads and analytics tracking services on (such as, but not limited to, Google Analytics) may be exposed to inbox contents, even on private or paid accounts.
+3e.
+Analytics tracking services on (such as, but not limited to, Google Analytics) may be exposed to inbox contents, even on private or paid accounts.

 4. Your Access To and Control Over Information
 ----------------------------------------------
 You may opt out of any future contacts from us at any time.

 You can do the following at any time by contacting us via the email given on our website:

 * See what data we have about you, if any.
 * Change/correct any data we have about you.
 * Have us delete any data we have about you.